Resources, Services and Referrals

 Faculty will also have access to a groundbreaking online community, FacultyEnlight (www.facultyenlight.com), the new streamlined textbook adoption platform that combines advanced search capabilities with detailed information on course materials formats, pricing and reviews by other faculty.

 Visit the Nevada State College Bookstore at 1300 Nevada State Dr., Rogers Student Center, Henderson, NV, 89002 or online at nsc.bncollege.com.
 For more information, please contact the bookstore at 702-992-2340.

-The Nevada State College Career Services Center serves our students and alumni by providing the opportunities and tools they need to identify career goals and move forward towards their chosen degree field and professional career.
+Nevada State College's Career Services Center serves students and alumni by providing the opportunities and tools they need to identify career goals and move forward towards their chosen degree field and professional career.

-Career Services encourages students to begin their career development and utilize our services during their first year of enrollment and to continue on until graduation.
-Once students graduate and become Alumni, they can continue to utilize all of our services and are encouraged to become career mentors and industry professionals at career-focused workshops and events.
-We also encourage Alumni who are within recruitment positions to become one of our many community partners who hire NSC students or offer internship opportunities for academic credit.
+The Career Services Center encourages students to begin their career development and utilize our services during their first year of enrollment and to continue on until graduation.
+Once students graduate and become alumni, they can continue to utilize our services and are encouraged to become career mentors and industry professionals at career-focused workshops and events.
+We also encourage alumni who are within recruitment positions to become one of our many community partners who hire NSC students or offer internship opportunities for academic credit.

-Finally, the NSC Career Services Center opens doors for our students and Alumni by networking within the community and encourages employers to offer opportunities via internship and job opportunities.
+Finally, the NSC Career Services Center opens doors for students and alumni by networking within the community and encourages employers to offer opportunities via internship and job opportunities.

 Nevada State College's Office of Information & Technology Services (ITS) supports a number of computer labs and open workstations that provide computing resources to all enrolled students.

 Liberal Arts & Sciences - 1300 Nevada State Dr., Henderson, NV 89002

 Roger Student Center - 1300 Nevada State Dr., Henderson, NV 89002